roudra-das/Property_market_analysis/README.md

 Some for-sale properties will not have an asking price on the listing but often there is a hiiden value.
 This notebook attempts estimate it using the Mean Value Theorem.
 Beware!
 There is a ratelimiting cap of 500 calls on the free tier.

+## Authentication
+In order to use the notebooks in this repository, you must create an account with Domain.com.au (or another real-estate api of your choice), documantaion can be found here: https://developer.domain.com.au/docs/latest.
+I have it setup such that my client credentials and API keys are stored in a .csv file as foramtted in API_auth.csv (example).